skoji/noramark/README.md

-# ArtiMark
+# NoraMark

-ArtiMark is a simple text markup language.
+NoraMark is a simple text markup language.
 It is designed to create XHTML files for EPUB books.
 Its default mode is for Japanese text.

-**CAUTION This is very early alpha version, so it's not stable at all, even the markup syntax** In the next release,  the library name will change from ArtiMark to NoraMark.
+**CAUTION This is very early alpha version, so it's not stable at all, even the markup syntax** In the next release,  the library name will change from NoraMark to NoraMark.
 In NoraMark, the syntax will be more stable.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'arti_mark'
+    gem 'nora_mark'

 And then execute: